What’s happening in Johnson County

 Abel Ramirez Big Band Dances: Playing classic big band jazz in the same tradition and style that made Kansas City famous, 7:30 to 9 p.m., Camelot Ballroom, 6635 W. 151st St., Overland Park, $10, www.abelramirezbigband.

-Neighborhood Speakers Series: You are invited to a conversation will be emergency management and preparedness, presented by Trenton Pittman, Johnson County Community preparedness assistant director, noon to 1:30 p.m., Matt Ross Community Center, 8101 Marty, Overland Park, free, 913-895-6346.
+Neighborhood Speakers Series: You are invited to a conversation about emergency management and preparedness presented by Trenton Pittman, Johnson County community preparedness assistant director, noon to 1:30 p.m., Matt Ross Community Center, 8101 Marty, Overland Park, free, 913-895-6346.

 Dec.
 19